buy antique and vintage tools. We conduct sales of Antique woodworking

 that is in excellent condition might be

 worth $1000.
-That same tool with one simple crack
+That same tool with a crack

 auction or on the open